 His years of practising medicine in small teams in Nunavik, a remote region, prepared him well for a space mission.

 As a crew medical officer, David was committed to the health and well-being of his crewmates, and ready to spring to action as required.

 Knowing the Columbus Laboratory inside out

 Crewmembers receive training on all of the ISS modules.
 They learn how to use the scientific equipment in every module and what to do in the event of an emergency.

 There is always at least one crewmember trained as a specialist for each module.

-David will serve as the specialist for the European Space Agency's Columbus Laboratory.
-That means he will take care of its maintenance, its repairs, and any issues that may arise.
+David served as the specialist for the European Space Agency's Columbus Laboratory.
+That means he would take care of its maintenance, its repairs, and any issues that would have arose.

 - Canadian astronaut David Saint-Jacques - Mission

 - Date modified: